code-cse/Face-Detection-SSD/README.md

 ## Face-Detection-SSD
 This repository contains the code for face detection using SSD.
 This repository detect the face from video and cropped the face.
-The cropped face will save in given folder name.
+The cropped face will save in the given folder name.

 ### Project Structure
 ```